Amazon Keywords: Optimize Titles and Descriptions

 How to optimize your Amazon titles?

-You can use tools like Merchant Words, Google Keyword Planner and Keyword Inspector to find relevant keywords for your product types or estimate your search volume and to optimise your Amazon listing keywords.
+You can use tools like Merchant Words, Google Keyword Planner and Keyword Inspector to find relevant keywords for your product types or estimate your search volume and optimise your Amazon listing keywords.

 You can also begin typing in a keyword in Amazon’s search bar, and look at the results that populate below as ‘recommended’ search terms (image below).